diogo-aos/iseg_pg_aaiml_intro_python/markdown/5_lesson3.md

 There are 3 ways of opening a file:
 - "r" for reading only, the file must exist exist
-- "a" for writing, creates the file if it doesn't exist or overwrites, starts writing at the end
+- "w" for writing, creates the file if it doesn't exist or overwrites, starts writing at the beginning
-- "w" for writing, creates the file if it doesn't exist or overwrites, starts writing at the end
+- "a" same as "w", but starts writing at the end

 If a mode is not speficied when opening a file, the default is "r".
 That is why we got an error.